ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 In this section, you will modify what and how much is displayed and save this as a **View** for future use.

 ### Search logs
 1. In the **Search** input box located at the bottom of the page in the LogDNA UI, you can search for lines that contain

-	- string like **"This is my first log entry"** and hit **enter**
+	- string like **"This is my first log entry"** and hit enter.
-	- errors like **500 internal server error**
+	- errors like **500 internal server error**.
 	- specific log levels by entering `level:info` where level is a field that accepts string value.

-	For more search fields and help, click the syntax help icon next to the search input box.
+      For more search fields and help, click the syntax help icon next to the search input box {:tip}
-	{: tip}

 2. To jump to a specific timeframe, enter **5 mins ago** in the **Jump to timeframe** input box.
 Click the icon next to the input box to find the other time formats within your retention period.
 3. To highlight the terms, click on **Toggle Viewer Tools** icon.
 4. Enter **error** as your highlight term in the first input box, **container** as your highlight term in the second input box and check the highlighted lines with the terms.